 Karen’s role is to manage the financial administration of the organisation including all records and processing, managing LINK’s offices and systems and support other staff in relation to these.
 Karen also has responsibility to manage LINK’s IT environment and to assist with the administration of LINK projects.

-Esther Brooker is the Marine Policy Officer, one of two roles supporting the work of the LINK Marine Group.
-Esther is an MSc graduate in Marine Environmental Protection (with a BSc with honours in Marine Biology).
-She has worked for the Environment Agency on implementation of the Water Framework Directive and as a nutrition analyst of commercial aquaculture samples at the University of Stirling.
-In between these roles, Esther lived in South Africa, working with the Community Outreach Programme Trust, which focuses on providing opportunities to improve quality of life for people in underprivileged communities.
+Esther Brooker is the Marine Policy and Engagement Officer, supporting the work of the LINK Marine Group.
+Esther holds an MSc in Marine Environmental Protection (with a BSc with honours in Marine Biology).
+She has had a varied career in marine policy and research, most recently working for WWF Scotland as their Marine Policy Officer.
 She is also a keen SCUBA diver and takes every opportunity for enjoying the marine environment.
-Esther’s LINK role is to provide technical and scientific support to the Marine Group; she helps to coordinate the development and delivery of joint policy on marine environmental issues and evidence-based advocacy for an ecologically coherent network of Marine Protected Areas in Scottish seas and an effective National Marine Plan.
+Esther’s LINK role is to provide technical and scientific support to the Marine Group; she helps to coordinate the development and delivery of joint policy on marine environmental issues and evidence-based advocacy for an ecologically coherent network of marine protected areas in Scottish seas and an effective marine planning system.

-Phoebe Cochrane is the LINK Sustainable Economics Policy Officer and and works with the Economics Group on the Flourishing Scotland Project.
-She has previously worked for the Crofting Inquiry, Just World Partners and The Regional Environmental Centre for Central and Eastern Europe.
+Phoebe Cochrane is LINK’s Sustainable Economics Officer, part-time (21 hours per week).
+Phoebe leads on the Circular Economy for a Fairer Footprint project, focussing on seeking reductions in Scotland’s environmental footprint and influencing debate around creating a more circular economy for Scotland.
+Working closely with the LINK network and others, the role involves policy development, building alliances for progressive economics, and direct advocacy and communications with key stakeholders and decision-makers.
+The post is funded by Friends Provident Foundation.
+Phoebe previously worked on our Flourishing Scotland Project.
+Prior to joining LINK Phoebe worked for the Crofting Inquiry, Just World Partners and The Regional Environmental Centre for Central and Eastern Europe.
 She has an MSc in Ecological Economics and a PhD examining the social benefits of community involvement in forestry.